Tea-Smoked Pork and Tender Cabbage Stir-Fry

 Pour in the dissolved cornstarch and cook, stirring, until the sauce thickens slightly, about 30 seconds.
 Stir in the sesame oil, scoop onto a warm serving platter and serve hot.

-Recipe courtesy Martin Yan, Martin Yan's Chinatown Cooking, William Morrow, 2002
+Recipe courtesy of Martin Yan, Martin Yan's Chinatown Cooking, William Morrow, 2002